 The Brain's Makeup

-The brain is contained within the skull and together with the spinal cord constitutes the human nervous system.
+The brain is contained within the skull and constitutes the human nervous system together with the spinal cord.
 It is responsible for nearly all human activities such as sensory processing, motor functions, and abstract thoughts.

 The Brain's Vulnerability to Motorcycle Accidents

-The main line of defense for the brain is the skull which encases it in a boney structure to form the head.
+The main line of defense for the brain is the skull which encases it in a bony structure to form the head.
 Next, there are three levels of meninges that pad the surface of the brain.

 Brain Injuries in Illinois Motorcycle Accidents

-As you can see, the relative lack of protection that the human body provides the brain coupled with a failure to wear a helmet can mean real and lasting damage in Chicago motorcycle accidents.
+The relative lack of protection that the human body provides the brain coupled with a failure to wear a helmet can mean real and lasting damage in Chicago motorcycle accidents.